 The Youth Volunteer Award which is awarded to a Volunteer between the age of 16 and 30 years and is aimed to promote volunteering amongst young people was awarded to Mr. Kyle Mifsud, a volunteer with the Malta Red Cross.

 For the first time the Malta Council for the Voluntary Sector decided to present a Special Award for voluntary work undertaken by an individual within the community.
 This award was given to Mr. George Agius, also known to many as Ġorġ tal-Mużew or Ġorġ l-Għannej tal-Mulej, who has dedicated his life to care for the less those in less fortunate circumstance by visiting and supporting individuals both in hospitals and in prison.

-Towards the end of the event H.E. the President Marie Louise Coleiro Preca was presented with a commemorative stamp that was issued to commemorate the tenth anniversary of the founding of the Malta Council for the Voluntary Sector.
+Towards the end of the event H.E. the President Marie Louise Coleiro Preca was presented with a commemorative stamp that was issued to commemorate the 10th Anniversary of the founding of the Malta Council for the Voluntary Sector.

 During this event, which was presented by Mr. Glen Chircop, singer Mr. Ozzy Lino together with the Police Brass Band interpreted various songs.